 This post may contain affiliate links and Corporette® may earn commissions for purchases made through links in this post.
 As an Amazon Associate, I earn from qualifying purchases.

-November 2023 Update: Curious about the next big Nordstrom sale?
-We don’t know when the 2024 Nordstrom Anniversary Sale will be, but the next big sale will be their Half-Yearly Sale around Dec.
-24. Unfamiliar with the NAS?
-Check out this page for more info on why it’s the best sale of the year.)
+Nov.
+2024 Update: The Nordstrom Anniversary Sale is over for the year, and we don't yet know when the 2025 Nordstrom Anniversary Sale will be.
+Stay tuned for their Half-Yearly Sale, which usually starts around Dec.
+23. (Unfamiliar with the NAS?
+Check out this page for more info on why it's the best sale of the year.)
 Sign up for our newsletter to stay on top of all the major workwear sales, or check out our roundup of the latest sales on workwear!

 The below content is about the 2018 Nordstrom Anniversary Sale.